Danh295/CompetitiveProgrammingGuide/Introduction/README.md

 # Shortening Code

 Important in competitive programming to save time
-- try to use shorter names for datatypes, variables, etc.
+- try to use shorter names for datatypes, variables, etc

 ## Type names